Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

 Bryan De La Cruz At The Plate

-- De La Cruz has driven in a run in 43 games this season (34.1%), including 16 games with more than one RBI (12.7%).
+- De La Cruz has an RBI in 44 of 127 games this season, with multiple RBI in 16 of them.
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.